Top of the page

 A sample of joint fluid can be taken from any joint in your body.
 The joint fluid is then analyzed in a lab to look for inflammation, infection, gout, pseudogout, or bleeding.

-Joint fluid analysis takes about 20 minutes and can be done in your doctor's office, clinic, operating room, or emergency room.
+Joint fluid analysis can be done in your doctor's office, clinic, operating room, or emergency room.
 Depending on which joint will be examined, you may be asked to undress and put on a hospital gown.
 You will sit or lie down on an examining table.

-Your doctor will examine the joint to determine where the needle should be inserted.
+Your doctor will examine the joint to find out where the needle should be inserted.
+Your doctor may use ultrasound to guide the needle placement.
 The skin over the joint area will be cleaned with antiseptic solution.
 A local anesthetic is often injected into the skin over the joint.
 For young children, a sedative may also be given.

 A long, thin needle is slowly inserted in the joint area.
 A syringe attached to the needle is used to remove a sample of joint fluid.
 Samples of the fluid may be put in special tubes or containers and sent to the lab.
-A cortisone shot may be given into the joint before the needle is removed, to help keep fluid from building up again.
+A cortisone shot may be given into the joint before the needle is removed.
+It can help keep fluid from building up again.

 A tight (pressure) bandage will be placed over the site to reduce swelling and bruising.
 An elastic bandage may also be wrapped around your joint, such as your knee, to reduce swelling.